An Explanation

 I soon realized that the old way of doing this, either cutting the pages out of the magazines or photo copying them, would so over load the file cabinet I had, which already had numerous electronics & physics articles in it, that I'd soon need another cabinet.

-AT the time I was working at NIST, the National Institute of Standards and Technology, formerly the NBS.
+At the time I was working at NIST, the National Institute of Standards and Technology, formerly the NBS.
 NIST it turned out had almost every QST magazine ever printed so I didn't need my own library of QSTs I just needed a way to know which magazine had which article.

 Times change and I moved on, times changed again and I found a way to set up this web site on a free server qsl.net.
 After spending some time learning & playing with JavaScript I figured out a way to not only list the articles but also be able to search them.